ruhanirabin/vscode-prompt-enhancer/README.md

 # Prompt Enhancer

-(This is an initial version, please report bugs)
+## This is an initial version, please report bugs.
+This will be improved going forward.

 Transform basic prompts into sophisticated, detailed prompts using OpenAI's API directly within Visual Studio Code.